-Purchase or attempt to purchase alcohol
+Purchase or Attempt to Purchase Alcohol

 Penalty - a misdemeanor resulting in court costs and/or a fine and/or community service and, upon conviction, the Department of Motor Vehicles (DMV) will revoke the defendant’s drivers license for one (1) year.

-Use or attempt to use, in order to obtain alcohol beverages when not of lawful age, a fraudulent or altered driver’s license; or a fraudulent or altered identification document other than a driver’s license; or a driver’s license issued to a another person; or an identification document other than a driver’s license issued to another person.
+In order to obtain alcohol beverages when not of lawful age, a fraudulent or altered driver’s license; or a fraudulent or altered identification document other than a driver’s license; or a driver’s license issued to a another person; or an identification document other than a driver’s license issued to another person.